 Contact our office to obtain the TEACH Grant.

-The Federal Supplemental Educational Opportunity Grant (SEOG) can be awarded to undergraduate students who demonstrate exceptional financial need, and have not yet earned a baccalaureate degree.
+The Federal Supplemental Educational Opportunity Grant (SEOG) can be awarded to undergraduate students who demonstrate great financial need and have not yet earned a baccalaureate degree.
 Eligibility and amounts are determined by our office.

 Maine State Grant